 An MAOL degree is a good fit for someone seeking an executive position as a business analyst, corporate recruiter, training manager or HR generalist.
 The degree is also ideal for students seeking positions in higher education, training and development, non-for-profit management or leadership coaching.
 Some educational institutions, such as Lewis University, help students to customize their MAOL education to meet their particular career aspirations.

-Lewis University offers an on ground MBA degree in addition to the MAOL degree.
+Lewis University offers an MBA degree in addition to the MAOL degree.
 The latter program provides core courses in ethics, integrity and social responsibility, as well as traditional leadership theories, conflict management, employee motivation and leading change.3